George Ritzer

 George Ritzer (born October 14, 1940) is an American sociologist, professor, and author who has mainly studied globalization, metatheory, patterns of consumption, and modern/postmodern social theory.
 His concept of McDonaldization draws upon Max Weber's idea of rationalization through the lens of the fast food industry.
 He coined the term in a 1983 article for The Journal of American Culture, developing the concept in The McDonaldization of Society (1993), which is among the best selling monographs in the history of American sociology.

 Ritzer has written many general sociology books, including Introduction to Sociology (2012) and Essentials to Sociology (2014), and modern/postmodern social theory textbooks.
 Many of his works have been translated into over 20 languages, with over a dozen translations of The McDonaldization of Society alone.

+In the Spring of 1989, Ritzer was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 Ritzer is currently a Distinguished Professor Emeritus at the University of Maryland, College Park.

+In December 2025, the journal Thesis Eleven published a special issue dedicated to celebrating Ritzer’s intellectual trajectory and highlighting his influence on contemporary social theory.
+The volume was edited by sociologist J. Michael Ryan, a frequent collaborator and co-author of several works with Ritzer.

 Biography

 Personal life

 Ritzer was born in 1940 to a Jewish family in upper Manhattan, New York City.
 Ritzer's father was a taxicab driver and his mother was a secretary; he also has one brother.
 Ritzer described his upbringing as "upper lower class".
 When his father contracted what Ritzer referred to as "a strange illness," speculated to be from his job as a taxi driver, Ritzer's mother had to do so much as to break open the family's piggy bank, where they stored half dollars, to provide for the family.
 Living a marginal economic existence, he never felt deprived relative to others while growing up in a "working-class, multi-ethnic neighborhood".

 His father never received his high school diploma and therefore, had no strong desire for Ritzer to achieve educationally.
 Ritzer described his father as being “a very bright man who simply grew up in a different time”.
 His parents in general did not push him to pursue higher education or knew much about it.
 Instead, it was more “’ go to college because that’s what people are doing,’ instead of that classic middle class Jewish family push to go to the elite universities’”.

 In an interview, Ritzer noted a formative experience that occurred while he attended the Bronx High School of Science, he felt that he was “a pretty average kind of student” as he was among incredibly intelligent individuals.
 Due to his surroundings, it took him a while to realize that he “was a little bit above average.”
 In addition, despite the high school being largely orientated toward the sciences and his classmates sharing these interests, Ritzer had no interest in math or science.